3D: Vendel helmets

 AD 800 – AD 1100

 The iconic Vendel helmets from the rich boat graves in Vendel, Valsgärde, and Ultuna represent the Vendel Period like no other group of artifacts.
-They belong to the group of Nordic crested helmets, which also occur in the West Mound at Gamla Uppsala, and to which even the Anglo-Saxon ceremonial helmet from Sutton Hoo belongs.
+They belong to the group of Nordic crested helmets, which also occur in the West Mound at Gamla Uppsala, and to which even the elaborate Anglo-Saxon helmet from Sutton Hoo belongs.

 The helmets are characterized by their distinctive brow fittings (“spectacle helmets”) and their crest, which ends on both sides in animal heads.
 The neck guard consists of iron plate or chain mail.
 The surface of the helmets is decorated with richly ornamented pressed bronze foils.
 Vendel helmets are often confused with Viking Age helmets, of which—apart from the Norwegian helmet from Gjermundbu—not a single complete example has survived.